RedHatInsights/bonfire/README.md

 * `--optional-deps-method <hybrid|all|none>` -- change the way that bonfire processes ClowdApp optional dependencies (see "Dependency Processing" section)
 * `--prefer PARAM_NAME=PARAM_VALUE` -- in cases where bonfire finds more than one deployment target, use this to set the parameter names and values that should be used to select a "preferred" deployment target.
 This option can be passed in multiple times. `bonfire` will select the target with the highest amount of "preferred parameters" on it.
 Default is currently set to `ENV_NAME=frontends` to select "stable" frontends in the consoledot environments.

+## Trusted/Untrusted Resource Configurations

+When templates are processed, bonfire removes all untrusted CPU/Memory requests and limits from ClowdApp/ClowdJob/ClowdJobInvocation objects within OpenShift templates (this is because the default value for `--remove-resources` is `all`).
+If the resource config is unset in a ClowdApp, Clowder will set the deployments to use default values defined in the “ClowdEnvironment” to take effect.

+ The reason for this behavior is because many app templates tend to request far more CPU/memory in their template compared to what they actually need in a test environment.

+You can use the `--no-remove-resources` option to turn this behavior off for certain apps or components but the preferred approach is to audit your CPU/memory configurations and set up a resource configuration that bonfire trusts.

+Once you have audited your container CPU/mem usage in test environments and have determined efficient values that you want to use, you can indicate that bonfire should trust the CPU/Memory requests and limits by adhering to the following requirements:

+1. Any ClowdApp/ClowdJob/ClowdJobInvocation in your template asking for CPU/mem using requests or limits should use a parameter with a name formatted like this:
+* `CPU_REQUEST_<NAME>`
+* `CPU_LIMIT_<NAME>`
+* `MEM_REQUEST_<NAME>`
+* `MEM_LIMIT_<NAME>`

+Where `<NAME>` can be whatever arbitrary name you'd like to use containing `A-Z`, `0-9,` and `_`.
+For example, either of these would be valid:
+* `CPU_REQUEST_MQ_CONSUMER`
+* `MEM_LIMIT_API`

+2. Your deployment configuration for the component must explicitly define values for these parameters.
+For ephemeral environments normally this will mean that your parameters are defined under the ephemeral deploy target in app-interface.

+If these steps are followed then your resource config is considered "trusted" and bonfire will not remove the requests/limits configurations.

+**NOTE:** a couple things that will change in the future:
+* The "host-inventory" app is trusted by default, but once their configurations are tweaked to be trusted we will remove this
+* Object types such as Deployment/StatefulSet/DaemonSet/etc. are not currently analyzed.
+In future once teams have audited all container resource configurations, we will begin to have bonfire check for trusted configurations on all object types.

 # Interactions with Ephemeral Namespace Operator